born: ottawa, on

 resides: traditional unceded territories of the Kwantlen, Katzie, and Semiahmoo Nations.
 (Surrey, BC)

-df parizeau is an agender scottish/french settler, editor/writer, and chronic pain sufferer, who still ties their shoes "bunny-ears" style.
+df parizeau is an agender scottish/french settler, fibre artist, writer, and chronic pain sufferer, who still ties their shoes "bunny-ears" style.
 Their work has been featured online and in print by publications in Canada, Finland, Britain, and the United States, and has been nominated for both the Pushcart and Best of the Net prizes.
-By day, df can be found selling books, as the assistant manager for Iron Dog Books.
+By day, df can be found selling books, as the inventory manager for Iron Dog Books.

 To make a short story long: